Chronic Obstructive Pulmonary Disease

 - Treating lung infections (antibiotics)

 Some medication may be taken as pills or liquids.
-Others are inhaled medications that are delivered directly to the lungs.
+Others can be inhaled so that they are delivered directly to the lungs.

 Special exercises can strengthen chest muscles.
 This can make it easier to breathe.